HadrienG2/phalanstery/README.md

 ### Executors

-Executor objects are the interface through which CPU cores are reserved and asynchronous tasks are submitted for execution.
-Under the hood, they take care of allocating CPUs, mapping asynchronous tasks to preemptive Ada tasks, and managing the state of task instances across iterations.
+Executor objects are the interface through which CPU cores are reserved and asynchronous jobs are submitted for execution.
+Under the hood, they take care of allocating CPUs, mapping asynchronous jobs to preemptive Ada tasks, and managing the state of job instances across iterations.

 The external interface to executor objects is meant to be easy to use, and to accomodate for all envisioned usage scenarios.
-For example, if fire-and-forget semantics are desired, as is typically the case when emitting debugging output, a client can easily choose not to receive the output event of the associated task.
+For example, if fire-and-forget semantics are desired, as is typically the case when emitting debugging output, a client can easily choose not to receive the output event of the associated job.

 A core goal of this execution model is to be scalable to non-shared memory scenarios, such as distributed and heterogeneous computing.
 In this respect, no issue is foreseen in usage scenarios where programs use one